 Setting your online store preferences

-You can edit the title and meta description of your online store, add tracking codes, enable a password page, and checkout protection on the Preferences page.
+You can edit the title and meta description of your online store, add tracking codes, and enable a password page on the Preferences page.

 From your Shopify admin, go to Online Store > Preferences.